Key Takeaways

 What is NARS Soft Matte Complete Foundation?

 This is NARS's fuller-coverage matte foundation.
-It is designed to give medium-to-full buildable coverage with a soft matte finish, better oil control, and a smoother look over pores, redness, and post-acne marks.
-Compared with lighter everyday formulas, this one is much more about performance.
+It gives medium-to-full buildable coverage with a soft matte finish, better oil control, and a smoother look over pores, redness, and post-acne marks.
+Compared with lighter everyday formulas, this one is built for performance.

-I would describe it as a polished matte rather than a dead-flat matte.
-It still has that perfected look people usually want from a long-wear foundation, but it is not as stiff or dry-looking as some older-school matte formulas can be.
-If you are trying to decide between fuller and lighter base textures in general, my guide on powder or liquid foundation can help you narrow that down first.
+I would call it a polished matte rather than a dead-flat matte.
+It has that perfected, long-wear quality, but it is not as stiff or chalky as some older-school matte foundations.
+If you are unsure whether a fuller liquid formula is even the right direction for you, my guide on powder vs. liquid foundation can help you figure that out first.

 Who is this product for?

-This product makes the most sense for oily, combination, and acne-prone skin that wants more coverage and more control.
-If your skin gets shiny quickly, if you have visible pores around the nose and inner cheeks, or if you want to cover redness and old breakout marks without layering three other products on top, this formula makes sense.
+This makes the most sense for oily, combination, and acne-prone skin that wants more coverage and more control.
+If your skin gets shiny quickly, if you have visible pores, or if you want to cover redness and old breakout marks without layering three extra products, this formula is built for exactly that.

 Who is it not for?

-I would not put this near the top of the list for dry skin, flaky skin, or anyone whose foundation regularly catches on rough patches.
-It is also not the best match if you love a very light base, a glowy finish, or makeup that feels almost invisible on the skin.
+Dry skin, flaky skin, or anyone whose foundation regularly catches on rough patches.
+This is also not the match for someone who loves a light, glowy, barely-there base or makeup that feels invisible.

 Is NARS Soft Matte Complete Foundation actually good for oily skin?

-Yes, and this is where the foundation makes the most sense.
-Oily skin usually benefits from the combination of stronger pigment, better grip, and a finish that does not go shiny too quickly.
-On that skin type, this formula can look smoother and more put-together for longer than softer radiant foundations.
+Yes, and this is where it makes the most sense.
+Oily skin generally benefits from stronger pigment, better grip, and a finish that does not go shiny quickly.
+On that skin type, this foundation can look smoother and more put-together for longer than most softer, radiant alternatives.

-I especially like the idea of it for oily skin that also has some acne marks, visible pores, or redness, because it gives enough coverage that you do not need to spend forever correcting everything underneath.
-If you want a broader comparison set before committing, my best foundation for oily skin page gives you more options across finishes and budgets.
+I especially like it when oily skin also comes with acne marks, visible pores, or redness — because it covers enough that you do not need to spend extra time correcting underneath.
+If you want more options before committing, my best foundation for oily skin page covers a wider range of finishes and budgets.

 How full is the coverage, and does it still look like skin?

-I would call it solid medium-to-full coverage, and it reaches that level fast.
-This is not the kind of formula where you need three pumps to see a difference.
-One controlled layer already gives you a lot of evening-out power, and that is exactly why the amount matters so much.
+I would call it solid medium-to-full, and it reaches that level fast.
+You do not need multiple pumps to see a real difference.
+One thin, controlled layer already does a lot of evening-out, which is exactly why the amount matters so much here.

-The good news is that it can still look like skin if you keep the layer thin and blend it properly.
-The bad news is that if you over-apply it, the finish stops looking soft and starts looking obviously foundation-y.
-If full coverage is what you want, my best full-coverage foundation for oily skin guide is a useful next step too.
+Applied carefully, it can still look like skin.
+Over-applied, the finish stops looking soft and starts looking obviously foundation-y.
+If full coverage is a priority for you, my best full-coverage foundation for oily skin guide gives you more to compare it against.

 Does it oxidize despite the anti-oxidation claim?